dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-1701.md

 However, now that I have this new branch, I can push it and share it just as you have seen.

-Summary
+## Summary

 Git comprises an enormous number of tools, each with a daunting range of options and capabilities.
 I can only hope to provide a brief introduction in the space available.
 Nonetheless, if you only use the features that I have covered in this chapter, you should see the benefit in your own work, whether through protection against data loss or improvements in collaborative working.

 In this chapter, we took a tour through the basics of Git.
-I looked briefly at configuration before

-importing a project.
+I looked briefly at configuration before importing a project.
 I checked out, committed, and updated code, and then showed you how to tag and export a release.
 I ended the chapter with a brief look at branches, demonstrating their usefulness in maintaining concurrent development and bug-fix strands in a project.

 There is one issue that I have glossed over here, to some extent.
 We established the principle that developers should check out their own versions of a project.
 On the whole, however, projects will not run in place.
 In order to test their changes, developers need to deploy code locally.
 Sometimes, this is as simple as copying over a few directories.
 More often, however, deployment must address a whole range of configuration issues.
 In the next chapter, we will look at some techniques for automating this process.

-433

-CHAPTER 18